Ignose/FolgerCS/README.md

 ### My settings are such that the script no longer uses all 5 softcore pulls.
 Can I make the script pull and use some other resources?

-You can make the necessary softcore pulls prior to running InstantSCCS.
+There is an experimental pull preference that will automatically pull certain items, if available.
+If not using this pref, pulls should be done manually.
 This generally should be equipments (e.g. [Staff of the Roaring Hearth](https://kol.coldfront.net/thekolwiki/index.php/Staff_of_the_Roaring_Hearth), [repaid diaper](https://kol.coldfront.net/thekolwiki/index.php/Repaid_diaper), [meteorite necklace](https://kol.coldfront.net/thekolwiki/index.php/Meteorite_necklace) etc), since they would automatically be equipped by the maximizer for various tasks/tests.
 You may also consider pulling potions (that you may not have access to at your shininess level) which the script uses (e.g. [wasabi marble soda](https://kol.coldfront.net/thekolwiki/index.php/Wasabi_marble_soda), [tobiko marble soda](https://kol.coldfront.net/thekolwiki/index.php/Tobiko_marble_soda), [Yeg's Motel toothbrush](https://kol.coldfront.net/thekolwiki/index.php/Yeg%27s_Motel_toothbrush) etc).

 ### I'm looking to improve my CS runs - what IotMs and skills should I go for next?

-`instantsccs sim` groups various resources by how impactful they are.
+`folgercs sim` groups various resources by how impactful they are.
 You may also refer to [this slightly more comprehensive list](https://github.com/Pantocyclus/InstantSCCS/blob/main/RECOMMENDATIONS.md) for suggestions.

 ### I don't have a lot of the recommended skills.
 Will this script still work for me?